It’s a bird…It’s a plane…It’s… a fish?

 …far from it.

 Todd has always had a passion for fishing and the outdoors.
-He has especially fond memories of fishing in Canada with his dad.
+He has especially fond memories of when his dad would take him fishing in Canada.

-“I was hooked as a little kid,” says Todd.
+“I was hooked as a little kid,” said Todd.
 “I’ve done it ever since I was little.
-I love taking my friends and family just like my dad did with me.
+I love taking my friends and family with me just like my dad did with me.
 It’s just something I love doing.”

-When asked to describe the paint scheme, Todd says it’s an interpretation of what fishing is.
+When asked to describe the paint scheme, Todd said it’s an interpretation of what fishing is.

-“It’s not a literal fish, it’s the experience,” he says.
-“To me, it’s about the experience you get when you go fishing, whether it’s a pond here in Nebraska, or somewhere more exotic.
+“It’s not a literal fish, it’s the experience,” he said.
+“To me, its about the experience you get when you go fishing, whether it’s a pond here in Nebraska, or somewhere more exotic.
 You load up all your equipment, grab the fellas, and go.
 That’s what this thing was built for, and I’m just so excited to take this all over the world.”

 The commissioned design was created by Derek DeYoung.

 “I said ‘heck yeah, who wouldn’t want to design a paint scheme for an airplane?’
-I’m excited to work with anyone who comes to me with a great attitude and realistic expectation of my time,” says Derek.
-“We were able to come up with a plan and make it happen.”
+I’m excited to work with anyone who comes to me with a great attitude and realistic expectation of my time,” said Derek.
+“We were able to come up with a plan and make it happen.
+I’ve done a ton of crazy, weird projects over the years, but nothing like this.
+To work with an actual paint department was pretty cool.”

-Derek says the first thing Todd told him was that he loves going to Canada, and that they take the plane on a lot of fishing trips.
-He also said he was looking forward to landing the aircraft there and seeing people’s reactions.
+Derek said the first thing Todd told him was that he loves going up to Canada, and that they take the plane on a lot of fishing trips.
+He also said he was looking forward to landing the aircraft up there and seeing people’s reactions.

-Derek presented Todd with four designs.
-After back and forth about the technicality of painting an aircraft with these exquisite designs, and questioning if it could actually be done and how it would look, they decided on a design that closely reflects the northern pike, and matches Todd’s initial vision of landing the plane in Canada.
+Derek presented Todd with four separate designs.
+After back and forth about the technicality of painting an aircraft with these exquisite designs, and questioning if it could actually be done and how it would look, they decided on a design that closely reflects the Northern Pike, and matches Todd’s initial vision of landing the plane in Canada.

-“Northern pike are moss green with ivory-colored oval spots,” explains Derek.
+“Northern Pike are moss green with ivory-colored oval spots,” explained Derek.
 “I don’t just glance at fish.
-I try to find nuances and colors that maybe not every pike has.
+I try to find nuances and colors that maybe not every Pike has.
 A fish’s colors and patterns change with the lighting.
 Things can happen like a hologram and different colors show up purely based on the way you look at them.
 I knew the plane was something that we couldn’t go way complex on, based on the limitations.
-But I couldn’t just do a moss green plane with ivory oval spots; that was not an option.”
+But, I couldn’t just do a moss green plane with ivory oval spots; that was not an option.”

 The final design has an iridescent purple nose that fades into green with ivory spots that turn warm yellow toward the belly of the aircraft.

-“It’s a beautiful interpretation of a northern pike,” says Derek.
+“It’s a beautiful interpretation of a Northern Pike,” said Derek.

-To come up with the design, Derek took a schematic of the plane on his iPad and digitally painted it.
-The 2D design suggested how it would look, and the paint department had to decipher how it would apply in 3D.
+To come up with the design, Derek took a schematic of the plane on his iPad and digitally painted the plane.
+The 2D design suggested how it would look, and the paint department had to decipher how it would look in 3D.
 Derek said the final product was as close as you could get with the type of application they were doing.

-Derek says it was an exciting and fun process.
+Derek said it was an exciting and fun process.

-“This was one that took some patience and didn’t happen overnight,” he says.
-“I can’t wait to see Todd’s reaction the first time he touches down in Canada for a fishing trip.”
+“This was one that took some patience and didn’t happen overnight,” he said.
+“I can’t wait to see Todd’s reaction the first time he touches down in Canada for his fishing trip.
+That’s when it’ll become apparent what he’s done.”

 Paint Layout Technician Stacy Finch and Paint Crew Leader Trevor Reinke were ready for anything Todd could throw at them.